 Snap continues to lead the way in consumer AR as it double’s down on its camera-forward mission.
 Its latest move is to beef up developer tools with the launch of Lens Studio 2.1.
 It includes 14 new landmarkers and templates for human-centric lenses like hair color (full list here).

 As part that launch, Snap revealed that 500,000 lenses have been created to date, and that the number of lens developers grew 20 percent during Q3.
-This joins recently-announced figures such as 15 million cumulative lens views 142 million daily active lens users.*
+This joins recently-announced figures such as 15 billion cumulative lens views and 142 million daily active lens users.*